bgrasmo/100daysofcode/README.md

 Basically a copy of the form teacher had already walked through, so a walk in the park, just minor variations though time-consuming.

 <b>Introduction to JavaScript</b><br>
+I'm familiar with some basics already, so these notes will probably not be very thorough and will probably skip over pieces I feel I know very well.

 What is JavaScript?
 A programming language that can be executed by browser.
 It is in fact the only programming language browsers can execute.
+That being said, it is also a programming language you only need a browser to use, and who doesn't have that these days?

 What we have so far:<br>
 HTML - Define structure and semantics<br>